Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+2018-03-13 - An important note about the latest deployment

+The 2.1.4 deployment introduced two new activity modes, which I neglected to mention in my changelog!
+I will update that momentarily, however please note that there are two new Activity Modes that cover Nightfall: ScoredNightfall (46) and ScoredHeroicNightfall (47).
+Due to some internal issues, you will see that the first few days of scored nightfalls still logged as the original Nightfall activity type.
+We are unable to fix that issue at this time, but all Nightfalls since then should be getting logged under the ScoredNightfall and ScoredHeroicNightfall activity modes.

 2018-03-07 - Our newest deployment is in progress.
 Highlights:

 * Insert Plugs action now ready for Bungie use, alongside the Advanced Write Action authorization flow.
 These features are not yet available to 3rd parties, but we will keep you posted.